zwave-js/zwave-js-ui/README.md

       - `mqtt_prefix`: the prefix set in Mqtt Settings
       - `node_location`: location of the Zwave Node (optional, if not present will not be added to the topic)
       - `node_name`: name of the node, if not set will be `nodeID_<node_id>`
-      - `value_topic`: the topic of the value.
-This is manually configured in Gateway settings by popolating a table with the values that I want to read from each device of a specific type in my network.
-Once scan is complete, the gateway creates an array with all devices types found in the network.
-A device has a `device_id` that is unique, it is composed by this node properties: `<manufacturerid>-<productid>-<producttype>`.
+      - `value_topic`: the topic you want to use for that value (take from gateway values table).

 - **Payload type**: The content of the payload when an update is published:
   - **JSON Time-Value**: The payload will be a JSON object like: